prasoonsingh1216/vallum-assignment/README.md

-Overview
-This repository analyzes equity investments, focusing on GARP style, and includes data extraction from SEBI reports and insights into selected stocks.

-Table of Contents
-Equity investing involves buying shares for returns through capital gains and dividends.
-GARP combines growth and value, seeking reasonably priced growth stocks.
-Differentiation: GARP seeks moderate growth with a balanced approach.
-Proficiency in Python, including data manipulation and web scraping.
-GARP analysis involves collecting, calculating, and filtering key metrics.
-Insights into SBIN, Adani Enterprises, HUL, Tata Steel, and MOIL.
-Experience in web scraping using Selenium for data extraction.
-Process for extracting NRI data: download, extract, compile, verify.
-Device configuration: i5/Ryzen 5+, 8GB+ RAM, Python, browsers, dual monitors.
-Conclusion
-This README provides a brief outline of the project and necessary configurations.
+This repository is dedicated to analyzing equity investments with a focus on the GARP style, utilizing data extraction from SEBI reports and providing insights into selected stocks.
+It covers essential topics such as equity investing, GARP investing, and the differentiation between investment styles.
+Proficiency in Python, including data manipulation and web scraping, is a key aspect of this analysis.
+The process of GARP analysis involves collecting, calculating, and filtering key metrics to identify suitable investment opportunities.
+Insights into specific stocks such as SBIN, Adani Enterprises, HUL, Tata Steel, and MOIL are also provided.
+Additionally, experience in web scraping using tools like Selenium for data extraction is highlighted.
+The process for extracting NRI data from SEBI reports involves downloading, extracting, compiling, and verifying data accuracy.
+Finally, the necessary device configuration for performing these tasks efficiently is outlined, including specifications for the computer and required software tools.